 - The types of investments purchasable through your account.
 RRSPs can hold a variety of investments including:

 - The costs associated with your account.
 Fees vary depending on your firm or advisor.
-Securities regulations require your firm or advisor to provide you with an annual Charges and Compensation Report detailing the cost of the fees you pay and services you receive.
+Securities regulations require your firm or advisor to provide you with an annual Charges and Compensation Report detailing the cost of the fees you pay and the services you receive.

 3. The accounts that are offered by different firms and institutions.
-Depending where you decided to open your account(s), you could encounter:
+Depending on where you decided to open your account(s), you could encounter:

 - Different portfolio services